White spots on the throat can result from a viral, fungal, or bacterial infection. You may experience other symptoms including throat pain.

 - pain when swallowing

-The most common symptom of oral herpes is a sore on your lip.
-The most common symptom of genital herpes is a sore in your genital area.
+The most common symptom of oral herpes (HSV-1) is a cold sore on your lip.
+The most common symptom of genital herpes (HSV-2) is a sore in your genital area.
 Both infections may occur without symptoms.

-Both types of herpes can cause sores and white spots to appear on your throat and tonsils.
-Some additional symptoms are more common with the first episode of an infection, and may include:
+Both types of herpes can also cause white spots or sores to appear on your throat and tonsils.

 - tingling or itching in the area of your sores